CumulusNetworks/docs/content/cumulus-linux-518/Monitoring-and-Troubleshooting/Network-Troubleshooting/Mellanox-WJH.md

 ### Aggregation Interval and Cache Size

-You can control the rate at which metrics are sent for a channel (the polling interval) and the number of WJH drops and aggregates to maintain in the cache (the aggregate cache size).
+You can control the rate at which the switch sends events for a channel (the polling interval) and the number of WJH drops and aggregates to maintain in the cache (the aggregate cache size).

 The polling interval for a channel can be between 5 and 300 seconds and the cache size between 500 and 5000.